tkuhlman/containers/mojo/README.md

 The container is built with the release Mojo in it.
 You can leverage this to test specs in an environment that is repeatable and easy to automate.

+# HowTo

+## Build a Image
+LXD must be installed on your host system then simply run `build_mojo_lxd.sh`.
+After this is completed you can use this image directly but I recommend publishing it as a LXD image first to avoid rebuilding.
+Publishing is done with `lxc publish mojo --alias mojo`.

+## Starting a Container
+To start a container from an image can be done with the command `lxc launch mojo mojo-tests -c security.privileged=true -c security.nesting=true`

+Once the image is running you can connect to it with `lxc exec mojo-tests -- su - ubuntu` and run any of the helper script found in the ubuntu users home dir.

+Also note if you just built a fresh image it is already running just connect to it with the above command.